Emmotes/ic_spoilers/docs/melf.md

     "id": 2683,
     "flavour_text": "",
     "description": {
-        "desc": "Melf increases the range of Melf's Custom Support Spell by 2 and the effect of Melf's Custom Support Spell by $amount% if Melf is in the column in the formation with the most Champions.
+        "desc": "Melf increases the range of Melf's Custom Support Spell by 2 and the effect of Melf's Custom Support Spell by $(amount___2)% if Melf is in the column in the formation with the most Champions.
 In the event of a formation with multiple columns of the same size, Melf can be in any of them."
     },
     "effect_keys": [
         {
-            "effect_string": "buff_upgrade,100,19336"
+            "effect_string": "melf_in_the_middle",
+            "hero_id": 110,
+            "off_when_benched": true
         },
         {
+            "effect_string": "buff_upgrade,100,19336",
+            "apply_manually": true
+        },
+        {
-            "effect_string": "change_upgrade_targets,19336",
+            "effect_string": "change_upgrade_data,19336",
+            "data": {
+                "targets": [
-            "new_targets": {
+                    {
                         "type": "distance",
-                "distance": 3
+                        "distance": 3,
+                        "comparison": "<=",
+                        "self": false
+                    }
+                ]
             },
-            "effect_index": 0
+            "effect_index": 0,
+            "apply_manually": true
         }
     ],
     "requirements": [],